EtzionR/Cumulative-Heatmap-Calculation/README.md

 **xy:** the given xy coordiantes list.

-**depth** the required depth for the recursion, define the output resolution.
+**division** the required divisions for the 2D space, define the output resolution.

 ## License